BlyDoesCoding/BlyDoesCoding/README.md

 # 💫 About Me:
-👋 Hey there, I'm Lia, 20 and based in Germany.
+👋 Hey there, I'm Lia based in Germany.